jvegav/Proyecto-1-pipeline/README.md

-# Project 1 – Part 2: Prediction and Model Retraining Machine Learning Application
+# Project Data Analysis: Prediction and Model Retraining Machine Learning Application

 ## Context of the project